BIGWangYuDong/lqit/CONTRIBUTING.md

 ```

 #### 4. Commit the code and pass the unit test

-- LQIT introduces mypy to do static type checking to increase the robustness of the code.
-Therefore, we need to add Type Hints to our code and pass the mypy check.
-If you are not familiar with Type Hints, you can refer to [this tutorial](https://docs.python.org/3/library/typing.html).

 - The committed code should pass through the unit test